zaoyang/30-days-of-web-development/day-04/day-04.cq.md

 By the end of these 30 days, you'll have more practice using VSCode and should get more comfortable using it.
 VSCode has a lot more bells and whistles, and if you'd like to learn more about them, I recommend VSCode's ["Getting Started" videos](https://code.visualstudio.com/docs/introvideos/basics).

 That's it for Setup & Tooling.
-We now are set with navigating the DevTools, understanding some key concepts about our Operating System, and VSCode setup.

 Tomorrow, we'll start looking at the foundational language of the web, HTML.